If you operate a food blog and are searching for ways to understand and strengthen your site’s Core Web Vitals, this post is for you.

 - How to use the measurement tools properly

 - Tips to strengthen your site’s Core Web Vitals

 Before diving into Core Web Vitals specifics, it’s important to first say that dozens of variables come together to create an environment for a speedy site with competitive Core Web Vitals.

 No one variable is the silver bullet.
 That includes hosting.

 Working with a credible web host matters.
 But no more, and no less, than before.

-Optimizing a site to be competitive with Core Web Vitals has much more to do with on-site page experience improvements made by (ideally) a performance-focused developer (that’s us!) and limiting display ad impact.
+Optimizing a site to be competitive with Core Web Vitals has much more to do with on-site page experience improvements made by (ideally) a performance-focused developer (that’s us!) and limiting display ad and video ad impact.